 A $500/per person deposit and a completed Reservation Form will hold space for you on a trip.
 The remainder is due 60 days prior to the trip departure date.

-We strongly urge you to purchase travel/cancellation insurance.
+Travel/cancellation insurance is required for our trips.
 If you need help with your policy, contact Expedition Broker.

 Air & Lodging Reservations

 We urge you to make your travel plans as early as possible.
 Airlines, hotels, and bed & breakfasts fill up quickly.
 See our Lodging and Transportation recommendations list.
 Plan to arrive the day before your trip starts in time to attend a mandatory, 4 pm pre-trip meeting.
 Plan to depart no sooner than the evening following the last day of your trip’s published end date.

 Return from the wilds & Possibility of Delay

 Weather and airline connections permitting, you will return from your trip late in the day on the last day of your trip’s published end date.
 It is a good idea to plan one or more extra days in the area following your return in case of delay.
 Relatives and employers should be made aware of delay possibilities and someone at home should have the ability to re-organize your travel and lodging should your delay necessitate a change in plans for you.